PredictiveEcology/wbi_shiny/scripts/README.md

 You can include the custom domain for the `$HOST` variable by editing the compose file: look for the line with `- HOST=":80"` and change it to `- HOST="wbi-nwt.analythium.app"`.

 Then use `docker-compose up -d` and Docker Compose will pick up the changes and restart the Caddy service (without interrupting other services).

+## Updating the server configs

+If you change the Caddyfile, it will not be picked up by Docker Compose.

+Use `docker-compose restart caddy` command.